 The multiferroic device also seems to require an order of magnitude lower energy than its chief competitor, a phenomenon called spin transfer torque, which Ralph also studies, and that harnesses different physics for magnetic switching.
 Spin transfer torque is already used commercially but in only limited applications.

-They have some work to do; for one thing they made just a single device, and computer memory involves billions of arrays of such devices.
+They have some work to do; for one thing, they made just a single device, and computer memory involves billions of arrays of such devices.
 They need to ramp up its durability, too.
 But for now, proving the concept is a major leap in the right direction.

 “Ever since multiferroics came back to life around 2000, achieving electrical control of magnetism at room temperature has been the goal,” Schlom said.

-The paper, “Deterministic Switching of Ferromagnetism at Room Temperature Using an Electric Field,” includes collaborators from University of Connecticut; University of California, Berkeley; Tsinghua University; and Swiss Federal Institute of Technology in Zurich.
+The paper, “Deterministic Switching of Ferromagnetism at Room Temperature Using an Electric Field,” includes collaborators from the University of Connecticut; the University of California, Berkeley; Tsinghua University; and the Swiss Federal Institute of Technology in Zurich.
 The research was supported by the National Science Foundation and the Kavli Institute at Cornell for Nanoscale Science, of which Ralph and Schlom are both members.

 Reference: “Deterministic switching of ferromagnetism at room temperature using an electric field” by J. T. Heron, J. L. Bosse, Q. He, Y. Gao, M. Trassin, L. Ye, J. D. Clarkson, C. Wang, Jian Liu, S. Salahuddin, D. C. Ralph, D. G. Schlom, J. Íñiguez, B. D. Huey and R. Ramesh, 17 December 2014, Nature.